LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Prompt Template Used in RAMP

 \subsection{Graph Question Answering (GraphQA)}

 \paragraph{Node Input.} In the GraphQA task, the node/edge texts are relatively short (as in the ExplaGraphs dataset).
-Therefore, we directly feed the raw node text into the model without additional soft prompts.
+Therefore, we directly feed the raw node text into the model without additional hard prompts.

 \paragraph{Query Input.} The query is expressed in natural QA format, requiring the model to reason over the entire graph.

 \begin{prompt}{Prompt Example for Node (GraphQA Task)}

 created by